EarthWolves/power-outage-cause-prediction/README.md

 ### Features in the Model

-Total features: 3
+**Total features: 3**
-- **Quantitative features (1)**:
-  - `OUTAGE.DURATION`: Numeric variable representing the length of time the outage lasted, which may correlate with certain types of causes (e.g., severe weather events typically cause longer outages than equipment failures)
+  - `Outage Duration`: (Quantative Feature) Numeric variable representing the length of time the outage lasted This may correlate with certain types of causes (e.g., severe weather events typically cause longer outages than equipment failures)

-- **Nominal features (2)**:
-  - `U.S._STATE`: Categorical variable representing the state where the outage occurred.
+  - `US State`: (Nominal Feature) Categorical variable representing the state where the outage occurred.
     Different states have varying infrastructure, regulations, and environmental conditions that influence outage causes.

-  - `MONTH`: Categorical variable representing the month when the outage occurred, which captures seasonal patterns that might affect outage causes (e.g., storm seasons, high electricity demand periods)
+  - `Month`: (Norminal Feature) Categorical variable representing the month when the outage occurred This might capture seasonal patterns that might affect outage causes (e.g., storm seasons, high electricity demand periods)

-### Encoding Methods
+### Feature Engineering
-- `U.S._STATE`: One-hot encoded using `OneHotEncoder(drop='first')` to convert this nominal variable into binary features while avoiding multicollinearity by dropping one reference category.
+- `US State`: One-hot encoded using `OneHotEncoder(drop='first')` to convert this nominal variable into binary features while avoiding multicollinearity by dropping one reference category.
-- `MONTH`: Currently passed through the pipeline without specific encoding.
-This is a limitation as the model may interpret it as a continuous variable rather than a categorical one.
+- `Month`: The month are already labelled nominally (1-12), hence no transforming the data.
-- `OUTAGE.DURATION`: Maintained as a raw numeric feature without scaling.
+- `Outage Duration`: Maintained as a raw numeric feature without scaling.

 These encodings were implemented using a `ColumnTransformer` within a scikit-learn `Pipeline` to ensure proper feature transformation during both training and prediction phases.

 ### Model Performance
-- Training Data Performance: ~80% Accuracy
+- **Training Data Performance**: ~80% Accuracy
-- Test Data Performance: ~68% Accuracy
+- **Test Data Performance**: ~68% Accuracy
-- F1-score: ~0.64
+- **F1-score**: ~0.64

 ### Model Improvements
-1. Using random forest clf instead of using decision trees, giving us more liberty with the hyperparameters and surity of model
+1. Using random forest classifier instead of using decision trees, giving us more liberty with the hyperparameters and less variance in the model's estimates.

-2. **Cross-validation**: Using k-fold cross-validation ensures more reliable performance evaluation across different data subsets, improving generalizability.
+2. **Cross-validation**: Using k-fold cross-validation ensures more reliable performance evaluation across different datasets, and decreasing the chance of overfitting.

 3. **Efficient parameter search**: RandomizedSearchCV with `'n'` iterations provided a smart exploration of the hyperparameter space without the computational burden of exhaustive grid search.

 ## Final Model
+**Our Final model is a RandomForest Classifier pipeline designed to predict the `CAUSE.CATEGORY` of power outages now based on 4 features**

+We maintain the first 3 features we use in the baseline model, and on top of that we also use 'Customers Affected' as a new feature.

+### Features:
+ - `Customers Affected`: (Quantative Feature) Numeric variable representing the number of customers affected due to the outage.
+    Some causes of outage might affect a wider area for a longer time hence, customers affected might have a correlation with the outage cause.

+ - `Outage Duration`: (Quantative Feature) Numeric variable representing the length of time the outage lasted

+ - `US State`: (Nominal Feature) Categorical variable representing the state where the outage occurred.

+ - `Month`: (Norminal Feature) Categorical variable representing the month when the outage occurred

+### Feature Engineering
+-  'Customers Affected': No scaling the data. `np.nan` is used if this feature has a missing value
+- `US State`: One-hot encoded using `OneHotEncoder(drop='first')` to convert this nominal variable into binary features while avoiding multicollinearity by dropping one reference category.
+- `Month`: The month are already labelled nominally (1-12), hence no transforming the data.
+- `Outage Duration`: Maintained as a raw numeric feature without scaling.

+### Model Performance
+- **Training Data Performance**: ~90.2% Accuracy
+- **Test Data Performance**: ~86.1% Accuracy
+- **F1-score**: ~0.84

+### Hyperparamters
+We used `RandomizedSearchCV` to find the best `max_depth`, `min_sample_split`, and `criterion` for the RandomForest Classifier

+- Ideally, lower `max_depth` is preferred, since higher `max_depth` leads to overfitting.
+- Conversely, a higher `min_sample_split` is set to prevent overfitting.
+- `criterion` measures the quality of the node split (Nodes of DecisionTrees in the RandomForest).
+It is selected between `gini` and `entropy`.

+**Hyperparameters used**:
+- `max_depth` : 20
+- `min_sample_split` : 15
+- `criterion` : gini

+These hyperparamters help the model overfit less and perform a better prediction over unseen data.

 ## Fairness Analysis
 <iframe